The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If a capital item is transferred as part of a TOGC, the new owner will be required to take over the CGS adjustments for any remaining intervals.
 Purchasers therefore must confirm with the seller whether any of the items are capital items for the purposes of the CGS.
 If this is the case, the seller must provide the purchaser with details of adjustments undertaken to date.

-The detailed provisions are described in the Capital goods scheme ― transfers, disposals and VAT groups guidance note.
+The detailed provisions are described in the Capital goods scheme ― intervals and adjustments guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.